haoyuanli93/CrystalDiff/README.md

 The ultimate requirement is that there is only 1 function for a specific operation and that there is only 1 way for a specific simulation.
 In this way, if I need to make modifications to some functions, I do not need to worry about the compatibility with the other functions.

+## ToDo list
+1. Change the implementation of the crystal classes and some util functions so that I can write a function to determine the output momentum more easily.